mikaelho/scripter/README.md

   * `set_value(view, attribute, value, func=None)`

-  Generator that sets the `attribute` to a
-  `value` once, or several times if the value itself is a generator.
+  Generator that sets the `attribute` to a `value` once, or several times if the value itself is a generator or an iterator.

   Optional keyword parameters:

   * `func` - called with the value, returns the actual value to be set
   * `target` - object whose attribute is to be set.
 If not given, `self` is used.

   * `slide_value(view, attribute, end_value, target=None, start_value=None, duration=None, delta_func=None, ease_func=None, current_func=None, map_func=None)`